“Stop doggin’ meeeeeee…”

 Speaking of the Stones, one of the nicest surprises I get this afternoon is the countrified Inside Out.
 The track, originally aired at last year’s 12-Bar Club gig, has moved on from its acoustic beginnings and now resembles a close family friend of The Wildhearts’ Bad Time To Be Having A Bad Time.
 Listen out for the 29 x The Pain-ish lyrical nugget “my old friend the blues”, the title of one of Ginger’s all-time favourite songs (it’s by Steve Earle and can be found on his Guitar Town album from 1986).
 “We play country and western,” drawls Ginger as the final note fades away.

-If bobbing your head violently up and down ’til blood starts trickling out of your ears is your thing, get a load of Divine Imperfection.
-Boasting a rollicking AC/DC-style riff, stabbing drum patterns and a guitar solo from Hell (not to mention the timeless lyric “shakin’ all over”), this track can only be described as ROCK.
+If bobbing your head violently up and down until blood starts trickling out of your ears is your thing, get a load of Divine Imperfection.
+Boasting a rollicking AC/DC-style riff, stabbing drum patterns and a guitar solo from Hell, this track can only be described as ROCK.
 Which is why I write ‘ROCK GEETAR’ in big, bold capitals in my notebook, and for good measure scribble a smaller ‘rock’ underneath.
 I underline it a few times for extra emphasis.
 When the track finishes, everyone is silent for a few seconds.
 And then a lone voice – I’m not sure who; I’m still feeling dazed – pipes up “ROCK”.

 I like being right.
 (Even when it’s obvious.)